cyborg7459/formValidation/README.md

   1) Minimum length of username
   2) Email in correct format
   3) Minimum length of password
+  4) Site is of correct format
-  4) Password and Confirm password match
+  5) Password and Confirm password match
-  5) No field remains empty
+  6) No field remains empty